-- Elimination of periodic deleting (implemented by SQL command DELETE) and instead it, empty the entire time slice, when it is beyond the configured history depth (by SQL command TRUNCATE TABLE, which is substantially faster).
-Note: Periodic deleting can be still optionally turned on by the archive parameter DeleteInSlices. - Reduction of table reorganizations reorganizations, caused by periodic deleting of data beyond the configured history depth, will be eliminated.
-There will only remain reorganizations caused by data deleting during recalcs of calculated or statistic Historical value objects (automatically after the primary historical values had been changed or as a result of tell command RECALC). - Reduce time needed for reorganization as time slices are reorganized (containing 30 days of data) instead of tables with whole history depth worth of data.
+- Elimination of periodic deleting (implemented by SQL command DELETE) and empty the entire time slice when it is beyond the configured history depth instead (by SQL command TRUNCATE TABLE, which is substantially faster). - Note: Periodic deleting can be still optionally turned on by the archive parameter DeleteInSlices.
+Reduction of table reorganizations reorganizations, caused by periodic deleting of data beyond the configured history depth, will be eliminated. - Reduction of table reorganizations reorganizations, caused by periodic deleting of data beyond the configured history depth, will be eliminated.
+There will only remain reorganizations caused by data deleting during recalcs of calculated or statistic Historical value objects (automatically after the primary historical values had been changed or as a result of tell command RECALC). - Reduce the time needed for reorganization as time slices are reorganized (containing 30 days of data) instead of tables with whole history depth worth of data.